tnir/eksctl/site/content/gitops-quickstart/01-apply-gitops.md

 eksctl create cluster
 ```

-The process will take a couple of minutes.

 Once it is finished, you should be able to check the cluster contents and
 see some system workloads: